Skip to Content

 • Peripheral neuropathy: There are more than 100 types of peripheral neuropathy, but the most common forms are motor neuropathy (damage to the nerves controlling your muscles and movement), sensory neuropathy (damage to the nerves controlling your senses), and autonomic nerve neuropathy (damage to the nerves controlling unconscious functions such as breathing and heartbeat).

-• Cranial neuropathy: Damage to cranial nerves, which may result in vision and hearing problems (cranial nerves are not located in the brain).
+• Cranial neuropathy: Damage to cranial nerves may result in vision and hearing problems (cranial nerves are not located in the brain).

 • Autonomic neuropathy: Damage to nerves in the involuntary nervous system, which controls many organs.
 May affect circulation, digestion, bowel/bladder function, sexual response, and perspiration.